We believe good corporate governance is vital to the creation of a successful business that generates value for wider society

 A clear purpose and well-established values

-Our well-established framework of values and leadership behaviour will continue to underpin our purpose and culture, evolving as our business develops.
+Our established values continue to underpin our purpose and culture.

 Board and executive committee

-The Very Group’s Board promotes our long-term sustainable success, generating value for shareholders, while having regard to all stakeholders, and the impact of the business on the community and the environment.
+The Very Group’s Board is responsible for promoting the long-term sustainable success of the company, generating value for shareholders, while having regard to all stakeholders, and the impact of the business on the community and the environment.

 Operational responsibility for day-to-day running of the business is executed through the Group Executive Committee, which is led by the CEO and comprises highly experienced specialist executives.

-An Audit and Risk Committee and a combined Remuneration Committee and Nomination Committee are established as sub-committees of The Very Group Board, each chaired by a non-executive director.
-Significant matters from the sub-committees are escalated to The Very Group Board.
+A Remuneration and Nomination Committee, an Audit and Risk Committee, and an ESG Committee are established as sub-committees of The Very Group Board, each chaired by a non-executive director.

-Read more about the activities and responsibilities of our board and executive committee in our 2021/22 annual report.
+Read more about the activities and responsibilities of our Board and Executive committee in our 2022/23 annual report.

 Opportunity and risk

 The Board looks for opportunities to create value while identifying and mitigating risk effectively.

 The Executive Committee also considers both medium- and longer-term opportunities, agrees capital investment plans with the Board, and regularly reviews its strategic objectives to ensure we continue to meet the demands of our customers’ changing behaviour and market trends.